-• 15- and 20-year property and property used in a farming business.
-The applicable method is the 150% declining balance method, switching to the straight line method in the first tax year that the straight line rate exceeds the declining balance rate.

-• Water utility property, residential rental property, nonresidential real property, any railroad grading or tunnel bore, or any qualified leasehold improvement or qualified restaurant property placed in service after October 22, 2004.
+- 15- and 20-year property (not including qualified leasehold improvement or qualified restaurant property) and property used in a farming business.
+The applicable method is the 150% declining balance method, switching to the straight line method in the first tax year that the straight line rate exceeds the declining balance rate. - Water utility property, residential rental property, nonresidential real property, any railroad grading or tunnel bore, or any qualified leasehold improvement or qualified restaurant property.
 The only applicable method is the straight line method.

 Column (g) - Depreciation deduction.
-To figure the depreciation deduction you may use optional Tables A through E, which begin on page 13.
+To figure the depreciation deduction you may use optional Tables A through E, which begin on page 14.
 Multiply column (c) by the applicable rate from the appropriate table.
 See Pub.
 946 for complete tables.
 If you disposed of the property during the current tax year, multiply the result by the applicable decimal amount from the tables in Step 3 below.
 Or, you may compute the deduction yourself by completing the following steps.